 Career & Professional Development

-The Career & Professional Development team supports trainees throughout their career exploration and professional development journey.
-Our offerings include individual advising, professional development workshops, cohort-based learning, and more.
-Feel free to browse our Youtube channel below and additional resources at the bottom of the page.
+The Career & Professional Development (CPD) team supports trainees throughout their career exploration and professional development journey.
+Our offerings include individual advising, professional development workshops, cohort-based learning, career exploration panels, and more.
+Feel free to check the additional resources at the bottom of the page.

 Want to talk?

-The CPD Team provides FREE 1:1 advising appointments with personalized coaching and guidance.
+The CPD Team provides FREE and unlimited 1:1 advising appointments with personalized career coaching and guidance.

 Additional Career Resources